juju/docs/src/en/getting-started.md

  - [Microsoft Azure][clouds-azure-creds]
  - [Google GCE][clouds-gce-creds]

+!!!
+Positive "Pro tip":
+    Generate a dedicated set of credentials for use with JAAS.

 ## Deploy

 Click on "Deploy" to confirm your cloud information and build your model (and